jnaidu/Identity/Registering_as_a_new_organization.md

 6. Review the request, and click **Submit Registration**.

 ## Results
-You have successfully registered for user access.
+You have successfully registered for access as a new organization.